 Photos used in reviews

-Customer photos used in fake reviews are often pulled from other sites or may be reused from other Yelp or TrustPilot accounts.
+Customer photos used in fake reviews are often pulled from other sites or may be reused from other TrustPilot accounts.
 Just like with profile pictures, you can do a reverse image search.
 If the picture appears on multiple sites, chances are the reviews are fake.

 How to Remove Fake Google Reviews